dec1/spring-aws/spring/readme.md

 ### Jib

-Jib builds container images without docker, which is ideal e.g.  for ci which, on success,  pushes a container with the app embedded to a registry (from which the app can in turn can be pulled from by remote deployments).
+Jib builds container images without docker, which is ideal e.g.  for CI which, on success,  pushes a container with the app embedded to a registry (from which the app can in turn can be pulled from by remote deployments).
 Choose Docker Hub or Amazon ECR by uncommenting the appropriate line in `build.gradle.kts`.

 - Setup